Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Notation and preliminaries

 \item For all $\vec f \in C^1_c(\O\times \R^N,\R^N)$ we define

 and

 \end{enumerate} \end{definition}

+Sometimes we will use the notation $\E (\vec u, V)$ to refer to $\E (\vec u |_V)$, where $V$ is an open subset of $\O$.
 Clearly, $\overline \E \leq \E$.
 The following result shows that if $\overline \E$ vanishes, so does $\E$.
 This implies that the divergence identities \eqref{eq:divergence_identities} are satisfied if and only if the surface energy $\mathcal E$ is identically zero.
 The proof consists in using the continuity of \( \vec f \mapsto \E_{ \vec u} ( \vec f )\) and the density of the linear span of products of functions of separated variables in \( C^1_c(\R^N,\R^N)\) (see, e.g., \cite[Cor.\ 1.6.5]{Llavona86}).